MiteshShah/miteshshah.github.io/resume/index.md

 <b><a style="color: #428bca" href="https://easyengine.io">EasyEngine (ee)</a></b><br>

-* EasyEngine (ee) is a Linux shell-script collection, which makes it easy to manage your WordPress-NGINX sites on an Ubuntu/Debian server.
+* EasyEngine (ee) is a command line control panel to setup NGINX server on Debian/Ubuntu Linux distribution for HTML, PHP, MySQL, HHVM, PageSpeed and WordPress websites.
-* EasyEngine’s simple 1-line commands can do a lot more stuff like:
+* EasyEngine’s simple 1-line commands can do following stuff:
-  * Set up WordPress sites as well as multisite networks.
-Also, if need arises plain PHP site and HTML sites can be created using easyengine.
-  * Use different page-cache mechanism.
-Currently supports w3-total-cache, wp-super-cache and nginx-fastcgi-cache.
-  * Delete unwanted sites with option to delete database and files.
-  * Show useful system information for NGINX & PHP and Mysql.
-Also support to automatically tweak system variables is on the fly.
+  * Complete Setup - Install NGINX, PHP, MySQL, Postfix and dependencies in a single command.
+  * HHVM & PageSpeed Support - Boost WordPress sites by enabling HHVM and PageSpeed using a single command.
+  * Caching Options - Use W3Total Cache, WP Super Cache & Nginx’s FastCGI Cache.
+  * Config Optimization - Automatically tweaks server configuration as per available hardware resources.
+  * Git-Backed Changes - All config changes are saved using Git so feel free to play with config!

 <b><a style="color: #428bca" href="https://github.com/rtcamp/media-node">Media Node</a></b><br>